highcharts-for-python/highcharts-core/docs/using.rst

 **Highcharts for Python**.
 You can find the complete list in our comprehensive :doc:`Highcharts for Python API Reference <api>`.

-These classes generally inherit from the :class:`HighchartsMeta` metaclass, which provides each class with a number of standard methods.
+These classes generally inherit from the :class:`HighchartsMeta <highcharts_python.metaclasses.HighchartsMeta>` metaclass, which provides each class with a number of standard methods.
 These methods are the "workhorses" of **Highcharts for Python** and you will be relying heavily on them when using the library.
 Thankfully, their signatures and behavior is generally consistent - even if what happens "under the hood" is class-specific at times.

 The standard methods exposed by the classes are: